hitesh920/deploy-mirror-leech-bot/README.md

 ![image](https://user-images.githubusercontent.com/77688759/161715944-34b24641-a2b9-4236-8f97-b1a292e5e3e5.png)

 - After download rename it to `credentials.json`
-- Make sure you have enabled "file name extensions"
+- Make sure you have enabled "file name extensions" because most users basically rename credentials.json to credentials.json.json without knowing.

 ![image](https://user-images.githubusercontent.com/77688759/161918765-1f570e63-3492-4d97-a5f9-720f0915b8a8.png)

-- Most users basically rename credentials.json to credentials.json.json
 - Make sure that its credentials.json and not credentials.json.json.

 - Now move that credentials.json file to the extracted repo folder.